AnirudN/RLTSCQ/README.md

 # Reinforcement Learning Based Traffic Signal Design to Minimize Queue Lengths

 This repository contains the code and experiments for our paper on designing traffic signal controllers using Reinforcement Learning (RL).
-The primary objective is to minimize vehicle queue lengths by evaluating various state representations, including those derived from autoencoders.
 The framework utilizes the [SUMO (Simulation of Urban MObility)](https://github.com/eclipse/sumo) traffic simulator.

 ## Project Structure